kodi-pvr/pvr.vbox/README.md

 * the XML parsing failed, i.e. the response was invalid
 * the request succeeded but the response represented an error

-The code for the timeshift buffer is fairly generic and at some point it will probably move out of the `vbox` namespace, since it doesn't depend on it in any way.
+Similar to the XMLTV code, the code for the timeshift buffer is fairly generic and lives in a separate `timeshift` namespace.
 Currently there is a base class for all buffers and two implementations, a `FilesystemBuffer` which buffers the data to a file on disc, and a `DummyBuffer` which just relays the read operations to the underlying input handle.
-This is required since Kodi uses a different code paths depending on whether clients handle input streams on their own or not, and we need this particular code path.
+This is required since Kodi uses a different code paths depending on whether clients handle input streams on their own or not, and we need this particular code path for other features like signal status handling to work.

 ### Useful links